- The San Francisco 49ers odds of winning Super Bowl 54 improved from +2000 to +1600

 San Francisco crushed Cleveland 31-3 on Monday Night Football to remain unbeaten and start a season 4-0 for the first time the halcyon days of Joe Montana and Jerry Rice in 1990.

 The sportsbooks took notice.
-BetOnline moved the NFC West-leading 49ers to odds of +1600 to win Super Bowl 54.
-BetOnline previously had the 49ers at +2000.
+NFC West-leading 49ers moved to odds of +1600 to win Super Bowl 54.
+They previously listed the 49ers at +2000.

 Super Bowl 54 Odds

 |New England Patriots||+300|

 |Kansas City Chiefs||+700|

 |San Francisco 49ers||+1600|

 Last week, San Francisco averaged out at Super Bowl odds of +1800.